docker/docs/ee/ucp/admin/install/cloudproviders/install-on-azure.md

 - `primaryAvailabilitySetName` - The Worker Nodes availability set.
-- `vnetResourceGroup` - The Virtual Network Resource group, if your Azure Network objects live in a seperate resource group.
+- `vnetResourceGroup` - The Virtual Network Resource group, if your Azure Network objects live in a separate resource group.
 - `routeTableName` - If you have defined multiple Route tables within an Azure subnet.

-See the [Kubernetes Azure Cloud Provider Config](https://github.com/kubernetes/cloud-provider-azure/blob/master/docs/cloud-provider-config.md) for more details on this configuration file.
+See the [Kubernetes Azure Cloud Provider Configuration](https://github.com/kubernetes/cloud-provider-azure/blob/master/docs/cloud-provider-config.md) for more details on this configuration file.

 ## Guidelines for IPAM Configuration